Milena Šereikaitė

 Overview

 Milena Šereikaitė is a theoretical linguist specializing in syntax and morphology.
-She received her Ph.D. in Linguistics from the University of Pennsylvania in 2020 and has since held postdoctoral positions at Yale and Princeton, where she also taught a range of linguistics courses.
-Her research focuses on two core questions: (i) the structure and nature of the extended verbal projection (such as Voice), and (ii) the division of labor among the lexicon, syntax, and post-syntax.
-She explores these issues through the study of passive and active Voice constructions, impersonal pronouns, case, agreement, gender, and related phenomena.
-Her work draws on data from the Baltic languages and original fieldwork on Ndebele, an understudied Bantu language.
+She received her Ph.D. in Linguistics from the University of Pennsylvania in 2020 and held postdoctoral positions at Yale and Princeton, where she also taught a range of linguistics courses.
+Her research focuses on two core questions: (i) what is the structure and nature of extended verbal projections, and (ii) what is the division of labor among the lexicon, syntax, and post-syntax?
+She explores these topics through the study of passive and active Voice constructions, impersonal pronouns, case, agreement, gender, and related phenomena.
+Her work draws on data from Baltic languages and original fieldwork on Ndebele, an understudied Bantu language.

 In the news